PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Business Intelligence/DataLab2_CreatingVisualsDAXPowerBI.md

 ### 1. Introduction

-In this DataLab session, you are going to practice with writing DAX functions.
+In this DataLab session, you are going to practice writing DAX functions.
 Furthermore, you will have time to start creating visualizations with the youth care data in Power BI.

 ***